top of page

 This module explores disability aesthetics in drama and provides suggestions for integrating disability art into the anti-ableist theater classroom.
 We deeply explore the work of theatremaker Terri Lynne Hudson in addition to discussing several other disabled theater artists whose work can enrich instruction.
 The module also provides participants with specific instructional strategies for supporting students with disabilities in theater education.

-• Featured Artist Interview: Terri Lynne Hudson
+• Featured artist video interview: Terri Lynne Hudson

-• Featured Educator Interview: Sofiya Cheyenne
+• Featured educator video interview: Sofiya Cheyenne

 Module 12: Dance: Exemplars and Strategies